primer/css/modules/primer-marketing-utilities/docs/borders.md

 ### White border with alpha transparency

-In addition to `.border-black-fade` which is in primer-core, primer-marketing includes `.border-white-fade`.
-This adds a rgba white border with an alpha transparency of `0.15`.
+Use `.border-white-fade` to add a white border with an alpha transparency of 0.15.
 This is useful when you want a border that is a lighter shade of the background color.
+Additional border colors are available in [primer-core border utilities](/borders/#border-colors).

 ```html
 <div class="bg-gray-dark text-white p-3 mb-2">